 4.3.
 In addition to the fee payment, the Law Office is entitled to receive repayment of individualized costs incurred in connection with the execution of the order for the Client, such as court fees, tax and notary fees, tax on civil law transactions, translation costs, accommodation and travel costs, courier shipments, etc. These expenses will be returned based on the relevant bills and invoices.
 In cases where the expected amount of these expenses is significant, the Law Office may ask the Client for an appropriate advance payment for this purpose.
 The Law Office is also entitled to repayment of the costs incurred directly when carrying out the activities under the order (such as telephone conversations, communication by fax, e-mail, postal service, photocopying of documents, and similar activities), which for technical reasons cannot be documented with separate receipts.
-The Client will be charged for these costs in a flat rate being a percentage of the total fee due to the Law Office.
-The Client discharges the Law Office from all liabilities incurred by the Law Office towards third parties for the proper performance of services ordered.
+In the case of returning the documents, the Law Office determines the remuneration due for completing the documentation, not lower than for one hour according to the agreed remuneration rate, and additionally, if the Client agrees on a method other than collecting the documents at the Office's office, the amount of the reimbursement of the costs of delivering the documentation.
+The Client releases the Law Office from liability for any liabilities incurred by the Law Office towards third parties in order to properly perform the services ordered.

 4.4.
 Amounts of fee payment and expenses due to the Law Office will be increased by the tax on goods and services (VAT), in accordance with the rate applicable on the day of issuing VAT invoice.

 5.1.
 The Client is bound to inform the Law Office about his status, in particular, if he is an entrepreneur, an active taxpayer of goods and services tax (VAT) and to provide his Tax ID if he has one.